NateLevin1/helpful-webassembly/README.md

 # Helpful WebAssembly
-Helper functions for WebAssembly Text Format.<br>Use them for making compilers or when you're just playing around with WAT.
+Helper functions for WebAssembly Text Format.
+Use them for making compilers or when you're just playing around with WAT.

 ## Use